Orwell Astronomical Society (Ipswich)

 David Payne intended to complete work on the new control unit for the telescope drive during 1982, to make the drive easier to use [1982a].
 However, little progress appears to have been made and, by the end of the year, the matter was still outstanding [1982f, 1982g].

 Perhaps inspired by work on the telescope drive, in early 1982 there was discussion in the committee of the possibility of motorising the dome of the observatory (needless to say, the matter was not pursued!) and the trustees of the Society made a plea for members to undertake more "serious work" with the telescope [1982a].
-To that end, committee member Mike Barriskill requested that the verniers be re-fitted to the RA drive wheel; unfortunately, some were in need of repair [1982b] and, ultimately, it appears that they were not fitted.
+To that end, committee member Mike Barriskill requested that the verniers be re-fitted to the RA drive wheel; unfortunately, some were in need of repair [1982b] and, ultimately, it appears that they were not re-fitted.

 During the year, there was interest in the eyepieces available for use with the telescope.
 Treasurer Mike Nicholls tested a 12.5 mm orthoscopic eyepiece, which had always given poor images with the Orwell Park refractor, and found that it gave good results with his 200 mm reflector.
 The committee concluded that the eyepiece must have been optimised for use with short focal length instruments such as reflectors [1982d].
 There was interest in obtaining a high power eyepiece for use with the telescope, and the committee made arrangements with R Hebbs [c] to bring a selection to the observatory for a trial [1982e, 1982f, 1982g, 1982h].